Length and structure

 - Semester 1 – from September to December

-Each semester comprises 12 direct-contact teaching weeks, one week of revision and two weeks of examinations.
-Upon completion of examinations in the second semester, you will undertake your first (two-week) clinical placement in May.
+Each semester comprises 12 direct-contact teaching weeks, a reading week and two weeks of examinations.

 First Physiotherapy will provide you with a sound scientific knowledge base to underpin the practice of physiotherapy.
-You will gain an understanding of the structure, function and inter-relationship of systems in the human body through studies in anatomy and physiology.
+You will gain an understanding of the structure, function and inter-relationship of systems in the human body by studying anatomy and physiology.

-Modules such as Neuromusculoskeletal I and II are completed in parallel to core sciences in First Physiotherapy to facilitate the integration of learning.
-These modules aim to develop an understanding of human movement, strength and the whole-body functions of posture, balance and gait.
-They also aim to develop an understanding of the pathology of upper and lower limb orthopaedic and musculoskeletal conditions, and the physiotherapy assessment and management of musculoskeletal disorders, specifically in the development of manual therapy and exercise prescription skills, underpinned by evidence-based practice.
+Modules such as Clinical Movement Science, Neuromusculoskeletal 1 and 2 are completed in parallel to core sciences in First Physiotherapy to facilitate the integration of learning.
+These modules aim to develop your understanding of human movement, strength and the whole-body functions of posture, balance and gait.
+They also aim to develop your understanding of the pathology of upper and lower limb orthopaedic and musculoskeletal conditions, and the physiotherapy assessment and management of musculoskeletal disorders, specifically in the development of education, manual therapy and exercise prescription skills, underpinned by evidence-based practice.

 The First Physiotherapy structure is as follows: